nadiacollado/nadiacollado.github.io/_posts/2022-01-19-solid-principles-part-two.md

 ```
 At this stage, we are in full violation of the Interface Segregation principle.
 Our interface includes methods that are not used by `ServerSocketWrapper` and `ClientSocketWrapper`.
 We're also in violation of the Open/Closed principle because we've had to modify the `SocketWrapper` interface.

-The better way to do this is to simply create a new interface for the `ClientSocketWrapper` and revert the old interface back to its original state.
+The better way to do this is to simply create a new interface for the client socket wrapper and leave `SocketWrapper` as is.

 ```
 public interface ClientWrapper {